-In addition to federal income taxes, you likely will be subject to other taxes, such as state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we conduct business or own property or in which you are a resident.
+In addition to federal income taxes, you likely will be subject to other taxes, such as state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on his investment in us.
-We currently own property or conduct business in more than 40 states.
-Most of these states impose an income tax on individuals, corporations and other entities.
+We currently own property and do business in a number of states.
+Many of these states impose a personal income tax on individuals; certain of these states also impose an income tax on corporations and other entities.
 We may also own property or do business in other jurisdictions in the future.
 Although you may not be required to file a return and pay taxes in some jurisdictions because your income from that jurisdiction falls below the filing and payment requirement, you will be required to file income tax returns and to pay income taxes in many of these jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
 In some jurisdictions, tax losses may not produce a tax benefit in the year incurred and may not be available to offset income in subsequent taxable years.
 Some of the jurisdictions may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the jurisdiction.
 Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the jurisdiction, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
 Amounts withheld will be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
-Please read "-Tax Consequences of Unit Ownership-Entity-Level Collections."
-Based on current law and our estimate of our future operations, our general partner anticipates that any amounts required to be withheld will not be material.
+Please read "- Tax Consequences of Common Unit Ownership-Entity-Level Collections."
+Based on current law and our estimate of our future operations, our general partner antici

-It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent jurisdictions, of his investment in us.
+It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent states, localities and foreign jurisdictions, of his investment in us.
 Accordingly, each prospective unitholder is urged to consult, and depend upon, his tax counsel or other advisor with regard to those matters.
-Further, it is the responsibility of each unitholder to file all state, local and foreign, as well as United States federal tax returns, that may be required of him.
-Latham & Watkins LLP has not rendered an opinion on the state, local or foreign tax consequences of an investment in us.
+Further, it is the responsibility of each unitholder to file all state, local and foreign, as well as federal, tax returns that may be required of him.
+Latham & Watkins LLP has not rendered an opinion on the state, local, alternative minimum or foreign tax consequences of an investment in us.